SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A job is a shell concept, but generally corresponds to a process group.
 Jobs mainly exist to be siginalled by signals, all processes in a job are signalled at once.
-`^Z` (as keyboard input)   Stop (not kill) the current program the bg command takes a suspended command (e.g. one that was Ctrl-Z ed) and resumes its execution in the <b>background</b>
-fg  resume stopped task in foreground bg  resume stopped task in background
+`^Z` (as keyboard input)   Stop (not kill) the current program the bg command takes a suspended command (e.g. one that was Ctrl-Z ed) and resumes its execution in the ⁑background⁑ fg  resume stopped task in foreground bg  resume stopped task in background
 ⟮c1;&amp;⟯ at the ⟮c2;end of an command⟯ ⟮c3;puts it in the backround⟯ (but it ⟮c3;still continues running⟯)